 Finally, a soft-surface path circles the perimeter of the complex for running, walking and jogging.

 The university's baseball and softball teams have played home games at this complex, located across from the Wheeler Sports Center on Fulton Street and Villa Road, since 1989.
-The baseball field has bleachers with seating for 250 and a brand new full-scale electronic scoreboard, while the softball field has seating for 100 and a brand new full-scale electronic scoreboard.
-Fundraising is underway for further renovation of the facility.
+The baseball field has bleacher seating for 250 and a brand new full-scale electronic scoreboard, while the softball field underwent a facelift in the summer of 2017 with the installation of new bleachers, dugouts, bullpens, press box and sound system.
+The facility seats roughly 251 and features a new full-scale electronic scoreboard.

-The baseball facility received a new look in 2016 after a two-year fundraising mission brought in artificial turf in the infield.
+The complex was renovated using a major donation from Curtis and Margaret Morse, avid supporters of Bruin athletics.
+The Morse family has had a long association with George Fox, with four generations of the family having attended the Newberg school.
+The baseball facility underwent renovation in 2016 after a two-year fundraising mission brought in artificial turf for the infield.
 The Bruins are now the fourth team in the Northwest Conference to shift away from natural grass.

-After groundbreaking on July 11, 2016, crews removed the grass and topsoil, leveling the field for the installation of Diamond Series artificial turf, which will cover the infield, outfield apron and bullpens.
-The Diamond Series turf is made specifically for baseball fields and George Fox will be the first and only Division-III school on the west coast with the surface.
+After groundbreaking on July 11, 2016, crews removed the grass and topsoil, leveling the field for the installation of Diamond Series artificial turf, which covers the infield, outfield apron and bullpens.
+The Diamond Series turf is made specifically for baseball fields, and George Fox was the first Division III school on the West Coast to install the surface.
+Phase II of the renovation project will consist of increased and improved stadium seating and improvements to the press box and sound system.

-Fundraising efforts are still underway for a further renovation of the Morse Athletic Fields that will eventually result in increased and improved seating, and lights for night games, placing the Bruins' home facilities among the best in the nation at the Division III level.
+Fundraising efforts are still ongoing for further renovations to the Morse Athletic Fields that will eventually result in lights for night games, placing the Bruins' home facilities among the best in the nation at the Division III level.

 Opened in the summer of 2005, the home course for the university's men's and women's golf programs is an 18-hole, par-72, 6,572-yard course located on the east side of Newberg at the foot of Parrett Mountain.
 The course features gently rolling hills with spacious fairways on most holes but sand traps and extensive wetlands that cross or border seven holes, making it a challenge for even experienced golfers.